2021 Pacific typhoon season: Tropical Storm Lupit (Huaning)

 On August 2, the JMA noted a tropical depression near Zhanjiang had formed.
 Soon afterwards, the JTWC issued a TCFA on the disturbance situated approximately 153 nm west-southwest of Hong Kong.
 On the same day at 21:00 UTC, the JTWC assessed the system as a tropical depression and accordingly designated it as 13W.
-Twenty four hours later, the agency upgraded the system to a tropical storm.
+Twenty-four hours later, the agency upgraded the system to a tropical storm.
 On August 4 at 12:00 UTC, the JMA followed suit and designated the system as a tropical storm, assigning it the name Lupit.
 A day later at 03:20 UTC, it made landfall over Nan'ao County in Shantou, Guangdong Province.
 At 08:50 UTC, it made another landfall over Dongshan County in Zhangzhou, Fujian Province.
 On August 7, it headed eastward and briefly entered the PAR, and was named Huaning by PAGASA.
 On August 8, at 18:00 UTC, Lupit peaked as a tropical storm with maximum 10-minute sustained winds of 45 kn and minimum pressure of 985 mb.
 Maximum 1-minute sustained speed of Lupit was 45 kn.
 On August 9, at 00:00 UTC, the JMA issued its final warning, as it completed its extratropical transition.
 At 21:00 UTC, the JTWC followed and issued its final warning.

+Four were reported dead and one were missing due to Lupit in Taiwan; two drowned in Ren'ai, Nantou when they were washed away by a stream on August 6, one when a teenager fell into the Zengwen Reservoir on August 11 while getting a phone that he dropped on the area; his body were recovered on the next day by the authorities.
+A man whose jogging in Anping Harbor was killed as he was smashed by a large wave into a seawall in the said area on August 7, while his two friends were injured.